 For backpackers, bring hiking poles.
-This is another non-negotiable, unless you’re walking on a 100% flat rail-trail or you’re biking.
+This is another non-negotiable unless you’re walking on a 100% flat rail trail or you’re biking.

 When it gets dark, a headlamp is a useful tool to have.
-The reason why I marked this as a necessity is because there will inevitably come a day when you miscalculate your distance and end up having to hike in the pitch darkness.
+The reason why I marked this as a necessity is that there will inevitably come a day when you miscalculate your distance and end up having to hike in the pitch darkness.

 Believe it or not, this exact thing happened to a hiker I met.